Lareyne/ecommerce-exploratory-test-suite/README.md

-# ecommerce-exploratory-test-suite
-Exploratory and functional test suite covering UI, routing, and console errors on an e-commerce app.

 # 🛒 E-Commerce Platform Exploratory Test Suite

 Conducted full exploratory and functional testing on an e-commerce platform using Chrome DevTools.
 Documented edge cases, tracked system logic failures, and authored a repository of reproducible bug reports complete with console log captures.